greymass/vaulta-dev/proposals/coredevdist/README.md

 This is a 2-of-2 msig between the Foundation and Labs in stalemate.

-Labs has indicated in discussions it is willing to surrender control of this account to the development team.
-For that reason, the permissions of this account will be updated to the new `dev.vaulta` account.
+Without a solution on how to use this account, this proposal will simply replace the active permission with `eosio@active`.

-If Labs reverses this opinion, this proposal can be modified to simply replace the active permission with `eosio@active` similar to the fund.wram account.
+This step is being taken to remove control from the Foundation account, without needing to decide on the fate of the account.

 ### Fund Distribution Flow